 Pre-Pharmacy: Medicinal Chemistry is offered session 3.
 A $35 lab fee will be added to your final balance.

-Two (2) seats left.
+This cohort is now full.
 Other similar academic cohorts include:

 - Biomedical Engineering